 Our mission

-Where we require oxidisation processes to produce steel and cement, or where we use ammonia-based fertiliser to feed the world, or in applications like shipping and freight that call for fuels with high energy densities, the chemistry of our planet means that green hydrogen is the leading scalable solution to reduce greenhouse gas emissions.
+Where we require oxidisation processes to produce steel and cement, or where we use ammonia-based fertiliser to feed the world, or in applications like shipping and freight that call for fuels with high energy densities.
+Green hydrogen and its derivatives offer a scalable alternative to fossil fuels.

 In this rush to develop more hydrogen production, definitions are becoming blurred between hydrogen production that is genuinely green, and hydrogen production that is branded “clean” but is ultimately a by-product of the fossil fuel sector.